iaurman/transmission-vskip/README.md

 ## Issues:
 * While skipping verification , transmission-daemon must be stopped .
 After restart transmission-daemon , It is normal for some torrents to report errors .
 But don't worry , errors usually would disappear in 10 min .
 * Sometimes "systemctl stop transmission" doesn't work with no respond .
 Open htop on other terminal , find transmission-daemon , and kill all of them:

-> $ wywywy
 > $ sudo htop
-> $ sudo asd